dremharrison/vetrev/README.md

 ## Overview

-On the landing page users are shown a list of Veterinarians.
-Once in the vet they can see or create a review for the vet.
+On the landing page users are shown a list of Veterinarians or given the option to add a veterinarian.
+A user may choose to check the review's of the veterinarian, where they may also create a review for the vet as well.

 ## Link to Site
 https://vetrev.herokuapp.com/